center-for-threat-informed-defense/insider-threat-ttp-kb/docs/knowledgebase.rst

     * Timestamps of each TTP to better understand the overall timeline

-* The tactic each technique corresponds to.
-Just like in Enterprise ATT&CK®, a technique can fall under multiple tactics depending on how the insider used the technique in each case.
-Along the way, there may be insider actions that do not neatly fit into Enterprise ATT&CK® tactics or techniques.
+* The tactic each technique corresponds to:

+    * Just like in Enterprise ATT&CK®, a technique can fall under multiple tactics depending on how the insider used the technique in each case.

+    * Along the way, there may be insider actions that do not neatly fit into Enterprise ATT&CK® tactics or techniques.
 Contributors can propose new or modified tactics and techniques in these circumstances.

-* Techniques can be modified from an existing Enterprise ATT&CK® technique with new language to make it applicable to insider threats if required.
+* Techniques that can be modified from an existing Enterprise ATT&CK® technique with new language to make it applicable to insider threats if required.

-* Brand new techniques can also be created when an existing technique is not sufficient.
+* Brand new techniques that can also be created when an existing technique is not sufficient.